+++ Sorry, the deadline for applications has passed. You are very welcome to visit the lecture though, it is open to everyone:

 acknowledge and overcome their deficits in presentations. – And again to enjoy

 All students of the hFMA-Network may apply.
-The workshop will take place at the Offenbach University of Art and Design.
+The workshop will take place at the Darmstadt University of Applied Sciences in Dieburg.

 The Workshop will take place from May 29th to May 30th 2017 and could be extended until May 31th if participants wish to.